The Whisky Trail in the Highlands

 Properties in Wester Ross, meanwhile, make ideal bases for visiting the Glen Ord, Dalmore, Glenmorangie, Clynelish, Old Pulteney, and Highland Park distilleries.

-There are also a number of options further south in Aviemore, which is handy for touring the Ben Nevis, Dalwhinnie, Oban, Tobermory, and Talisker distilleries.
+There are also a number of options further south in Aviemore, handy for touring the Ben Nevis, Dalwhinnie, Oban, Tobermory, and Talisker distilleries.

-Whether you are an aficionado or simply enjoy the occasional dram, a visit to a whisky distillery makes for a fascinating and enjoyable day out.
-Tour prices start from around £5 per person, but budget for £30 to £40 per person for the deluxe tours.
+Whether you are a whisky enthusiast or simply enjoy the occasional dram, a visit to a whisky distillery makes for a fascinating and enjoyable day out.

-Another aspect to consider is a nominating someone in your group to drive.
+Please note – consider nominating someone in your group to drive.
 Alcohol driving limits in the UK make it highly recommended to visit the distillery on foot, public transport or taxi if there are no teetotalers among you.